-Location of Change Summary of Provision Rationale Supporting Change The Board is best positioned to determine the appropriate number of directors that should be serving on the Board and to make any increases or decreases in that number.
+Location of Change Summary of Provision Rationale Supporting Change Section 3.02 Amended to provide that the authorized number of directors maybe be decreased, as well as The Board is best positioned to determine the increased, from time to time by resolution of the Board of Directors. appropriate number of directors that should be serving on the Board and to make any increases or decreases in that number.